 You pay for convenience.
 You pay for free shipping.
 You pay for custom preparations.
 You also pay for the level of refinement.

-It’s quite likely that the beeswax that is closest to you, in your own neighborhood, rendered by your local beekeeper will be more expensive than the beeswax of commerce.
-But if your beekeeper is organic, it may be worth it to pay a little extra for local beeswax.
-Residues of the mitrocides and fungicides used in commercial beekeeping may be found in the wax, if the wax you buy is not organically grown.
+It’s quite likely that the beeswax that is closest to you, in your own neighbourhood, rendered by your local beekeeper will be more expensive than the beeswax of commerce.
+But if your beekeeper is organic, it may be worth it to pay a little extra for local.
+Residues of the mitrocides and fungicides used in commercial beekeeping may be found in the wax if the wax you buy is not organically grown.

 Let’s look at the price of beeswax available on the internet